priyal-jain-git/Stock-Market-Simulator/README.md

 # Stock-Market-Simulator
-Project done as part of Quantitative Research Mentorship at JP Morgan Chase.
+Key project of the Quantitative Research Mentorship at JP Morgan Chase during 6th semester at IIT Delhi.